 Although the Philippines is mainly influenced by the Spanish, many Filipino traditions came from the Chinese.
-One of those traditions is the gifting of envelopes filled with money (banknotes) to one's grandchildren, nephews and nieces, and godchildren.
-Some families use Ang Pao, the red envelopes used by Chinese to hold money when they giving it as gift in weddings, birthdays, and other special occasions.
+One of those traditions is the gifting of envelopes filled with money (banknotes) to one’s grandchildren, nephews and nieces, and godchildren.
+Many Chinoys (Chinese-Filipinos) use Ang Pao, red envelopes that contain money.
+They’re given away as gifts in weddings, birthdays, and other special occasions.

 The children pay their respects to their elders by saying “mano po” and bowing their heads: